Rockies vs. Braves Player Props Betting Odds

 MLB Props Today: Atlanta Braves

-- The Braves will hand the ball to Bryce Elder (10-4) for his 26th start of the season.
+- The Braves will send Charlie Morton (13-10) to the mound for his 26th start this season.

-- He has earned a quality start 14 times in 25 starts this season.

-- Elder has pitched five or more innings in three straight games and will look to extend that streak.
+- Morton has pitched five or more innings in three straight games and will look to extend that streak.

-- He has six appearances this season with zero earned runs allowed out of his 25 chances this season.
+- He is looking for his fourth appearance in a row with no earned runs allowed.

 |Opponent